dascencio-pkglobal/testfile/guidebook.md

     *Separator modules and vertical lines(\$nav-hr-color)* **\#FDF8FA**\
     *Button color(\$navpage-button-color)* **\#FDF8FA**

-    > Note:" The colors will update in real-time to simulate what the Platform UI will look like.
+    > "Note:" The colors will update in real-time to simulate what the Platform UI will look like.
 Feel free to experiment with different colors and values.